DryBuddyFLEX 3 - FAQ

 The DryBuddyFLEX 3 can be set to operate using the Remote as well as the Button on top of the Transceiver (universal), or with only the Remote (Button on top of the Transceiver is inactive).

 To set the system to operate using the Remote as well as the Button on top of the Transceiver (universal) synchronize the system using the OFF button on the Remote.
 When the OFF button is pressed during synchronizing, two beeps will be heard.
-When synchronizing, the Sensor can be followed by the Receiver, or vice-versa, but the OFF button on the Remote must be used.
+When synchronizing, the Sensor can be followed by the Remote, or vice-versa, but the OFF button on the Remote must be used.

 This setting is used if the child/patient is to be allowed to turn the system ON and OFF during use.